cloudflare/cloudflare-docs/products/pages/src/content/how-to/deploy-a-gatsby-site.md

 ## Deploying with Cloudflare Pages

-You can deploy your site to Cloudflare Pages by going to the dashboard, and creating a new site.
+You can deploy your site to Cloudflare Pages by going to the dashboard and creating a new site.
 Select your new GitHub repository that you created above, and in the configuration section, provide the following information:

 <TableLayout>